rtcharity/academic-kickstart/content/blog/cost-effectiveness_of_developing_a_vaccine.md

-4.)
-Our Takeaways
+<a name="takeaways">4.
+Our Takeaways</a>

 Overall then, ignoring the economic benefits of vaccination, the total cost-effectiveness of the vaccines we observed varies widely from under $0.50 to over $1600 per DALY.
 Averaging out all the values we consider reasonable, produces a range of $18 - $7000 / DALY for the cost-effectiveness of a “typical” / average vaccine.
 Further changes in assumptions and contexts could dramatically change these numbers further in both directions.

 In all cases, there was considerable variability both within and between vaccines based on uncertain inputs.
 This became especially difficult when trying to determine the historic impact of vaccines, as in the case of measles and smallpox, as there are many assumptions and decisions that need to be made in order to estimate the cost-effectiveness of vaccines across time.
 These assumptions can highly alter the final cost-effectiveness analysis and thus the best our analysis can do is justify narrowing the range of possible cost-effectiveness for these vaccines, as opposed to reaching a narrow answer with high confidence.
-We detailed a large section on model uncertainty to understand these comparisons and tried to compare against other analyses (see Appendix A).
+We detailed a large section on model uncertainty to understand these comparisons and tried to compare against other analyses (see [Appendix A](#appendixa)).

 Overall, while vaccination does have some clear wins, it does not seem to be a universal “best buy” 100% across the board.
-Smallpox eradication appears to be one of the most cost-effective interventions of all time, but HPV and Ebola vaccination (and even eradication) do not appear competitive with current opportunities in global health (see Appendix B for Ebola forecasting, Appendix C for comparisons between vaccination and current opportunities, and Appendix D for some analysis of GAVI).
-The only ongoing vaccine that could appear competitive to current global health opportunities is work on the malaria vaccine (see Appendix C), though other considerations could potentially make some other vaccine-related work more effective (see Appendix D).
+Smallpox eradication appears to be one of the most cost-effective interventions of all time, but HPV and Ebola vaccination (and even eradication) do not appear competitive with current opportunities in global health (see [Appendix B](#appendixb) for Ebola forecasting, [Appendix C](#appendixc) for comparisons between vaccination and current opportunities, and [Appendix D](#appendixd) for some analysis of GAVI).
+The only ongoing vaccine that could appear competitive to current global health opportunities is work on the malaria vaccine (see [Appendix C](#appendixc)), though other considerations could potentially make some other vaccine-related work more effective (see Appendix D).
 However, the multiple ways in which funding a concrete charity on the margin may differ from the abstract total cost-effectiveness of vaccination may make this comparison somewhat misleading altogether.

 The desirability of funding a vaccine at the outset then seems to vary heavily on the underlying burden of the disease, but also on how efficiently a vaccine can be brought to market.
 If the cost of creating a vaccine is very high, as in the case of HIV, or the underlying burden of the disease is relatively low, as is the case with HPV or Ebola, the ultimate cost-effectiveness will suffer.